 Conclusion:

 The new LOWA Fortux defies simple categorization—in a good way.
 This shoe's anatomy is both supportive and lightweight, boasting both stability and agility, float and feel, weight savings and a sturdy base.
+It's as close to a do-it-all trail running shoe that I've ever tested.
 Based on my test hikes, I'm happy to recommend the LOWA Fortux to speed hikers and serious hikers who mostly hike moderate to difficult terrain that requires support and more aggressive traction.

 best fit